AaltoImagingLanguage/conpy/README.md

 Conpy
 -----
 A Python library implementing the DICS beamformer for connectivity analysis and power mapping on the cortex.
 This is a Python reimplementation of the MATLAB code originally developed for [1].
-This repository also holds the code complementing our submittion to the Frontiers Research Topic: [From raw MEG/EEG to publication: how to perform MEG/EEG group analysis with free academic software](https://www.frontiersin.org/research-topics/5158)
+This repository also holds the code complementing our submission to the Frontiers Research Topic: [From raw MEG/EEG to publication: how to perform MEG/EEG group analysis with free academic software](https://www.frontiersin.org/research-topics/5158)

 [Marijn van Vliet, Mia Liljeström, Susanna Aro, Riitta Salmelin and Jan Kujala (2018).
 Analysis of functional connectivity and oscillatory power using DICS: from raw MEG data to group-level statistics in Python](https://doi.org/10.3389/fnins.2018.00586)